elizljohnson-projects/project-ieeg-aperiodic-development/README.md

 Software:
 - Jupyter Notebook 7.3.2
-- Python 3.10.6
-- Spyder 6.0.1
 - R 4.2.3 "Shortstop Beagle"

 Notes:
 - Use aperiodic_irasa to run IRASA on a sample dataset in Jupyter Notebook.
-- Scripts used to generate project data and produce published results are maintained in the [Zachariah_Cross/Aperiodic-development-iEEG](https://github.com/Zachariah-Cross/Aperiodic-development-iEEG.git) repo.
+- Scripts used to generate project data and produce published results are maintained in [Zachariah_Cross/Aperiodic-development-iEEG](https://github.com/Zachariah-Cross/Aperiodic-development-iEEG.git).
-  - Project data contain the aperiodic slopes generated using IRASA with Python in Spyder.
+  - Project data contain the aperiodic slopes computed using IRASA in Python.
   - Run the modeling scripts in R to reproduce the published results.